Annie Lennox: 1976–1990: Dragon's Playground, the Tourists and Eurythmics

-1992–1993: Diva
+1992–1993: Solo career and Diva

 Lennox began working with former Trevor Horn protégé Stephen Lipson, beginning with her 1992 solo debut album, Diva.
+During an interview with the BBC in 1992 ahead of the release of the album, Lennox claimed that she debated with herself whether to begin writing a solo album, claiming that she thought of other things she could do but concluded "it all comes back to writing songs", stating that songwriting "affirms who I am" and acknowledging being a songwriter as "part of my identify".
+Lennox claimed that, during the songwriting process for Diva, she did "not miss Dave [Stewart]" (her partner with Eurythmics), claiming that they both "spent so much time together it became frayed".
+She did, however, state that she wishes Dave well and that she was "sure he would say the same for me".

-It was a commercial and critical success, charting No. 1 in the UK, No. 7 in Australia, No. 6 in Germany, and No. 23 in the U.S. where it went double platinum.
+Diva charted at No. 1 in the UK, No. 7 in Australia, No. 6 in Germany, and No. 23 in the US where it went double platinum.
 Lennox's profile was boosted by Diva's singles, which included "Why" and "Walking on Broken Glass".
 "Why" won an MTV Award for Best Female Video at the 1992 MTV Video Music Awards, while the video for "Walking on Broken Glass", set in the Rococo period, featured actors Hugh Laurie and John Malkovich.
 "Little Bird" also formed a double A-side with "Love Song for a Vampire", a soundtrack cut for Francis Ford Coppola's 1992 movie Bram Stoker's Dracula.
 The B-side of her single "Precious" was a self-penned song called "Step by Step", which was later a hit for Whitney Houston for the soundtrack of the film The Preacher's Wife.
 The song "Keep Young and Beautiful" was included on the CD release as a bonus track (the original vinyl album had only ten tracks).

 The album entered the UK album chart at no.1 and has since sold over 1.2 million copies in the UK alone, being certified quadruple platinum.
-It was also a success in the US where it was a top 30 hit and has sold in excess of 2,700,000 copies.
-In 1993, the album was included in Q magazine list of the "50 Best Albums of 1992".
+It was also a success in the US where it was a top 30 hit and has sold in excess of 2.7 million copies.
+In 1993, the album was included in Q magazine's list of the "50 Best Albums of 1992".
 Rolling Stone magazine (25 June 1992, p.
 41) described the album as "...state-of-the-art soul pop..." and it is included in Rolling Stone's (13 May 1999, p.
 56) "Essential Recordings of the 90's" list.
 The album won Best British Album at the 1993 Brit Awards.